chrismatthews939/DataEng-Learning-Journal/3. Programming and Scripting Essentials/Topic-4-Data-Structures-and-OOP.md

 *The Singleton pattern is particularly useful for managing resources such as database connections, configuration settings, or logging instances in data engineering projects.
 Ensuring a single instance of these resources prevents conflicts and reduces overhead.*

+## Apply Task - Debugging Code

+The importance of debugging

+In the realm of programming, debugging is an essential and inevitable process.
+It’s the detective work of the coding world, where programmers become investigators, sifting through lines of code to find and fix issues.
+Debugging is an important process for the following reasons:

+1. Error detection: Debugging helps identify syntax errors, runtime errors, and logical errors in your code

+2. Code quality: Regular debugging improves the overall quality of your code by ensuring it functions as expected

+3. Learning and understanding: Debugging aids in understanding how your code works, helping you learn from mistakes and improve your coding skills

+4. Performance optimisation: It helps in identifying performance bottlenecks and optimising your code for better efficiency.

+### Fundamentals of debugging in Python

+Debugging involves identifying, isolating, and fixing issues or bugs in a program.
+In Python, there are several tools and techniques at our disposal to make this process more efficient and effective.

+**Print statements**

+**Definition:** Using print statements to output the values of variables and program flow at different points in your code.

+**Details:** Print statements are a simple and quick way to track the flow of execution and the state of variables.

+**Example:**

+def add(a,b):
+    print(f"Adding {a} and {b}")
+    return a + b

+result add(3,4)
+print(f"Result: {result}")

+**Python Debugger**

+**Definition:** The Python Debugger (pdb) is a powerful interactive debugging tool that allows you to pause execution and inspect the state of your program.

+**Details:** pdb provides commands to step through code, inspect variables, and evaluate expressions, making it a versatile tool for in-depth debugging.

+**Example:**

+import pdb

+def add(a,b):
+    pdb.set_trace()
+    return a + b

+result = add(3,4)

+**Exception Handling**

+**Definition:** Using try-except blocks to catch and handle exceptions gracefully, preventing your program from crashing.

+**Details:** Exception handling allows you to manage and respond to errors in a controlled manner, improving the robustness of your code.

+**Example:**

+try:
+    result = 10 / 0
+except ZeroDivisionError as e:
+    print(f"Error occured: {e}")

+**Logging**

+**Definition:** Using the logging module to record messages about your program’s execution, which can be saved to a file for later analysis.

+**Details:** Logging provides a more flexible and scalable way to monitor your program compared to print statements, especially for larger applications.

+**Example:**

+import logging

+logging.basicConfig(level=logging.INFO)

+def add(a,b):
+    logging.info(f"Adding {a} and {b}")
+    return a + b

+result = add(3,4)
+logging.info(f"Result: {result}")

+![Python debugging]

 ## Lecture Notes